Last Updated on July 21, 2022 by rudyooms

 As we all know, TPM attestation is required when you want to perform a white glove.
 Also beware, when you have a tiger lake chipset, you will need to use 21h2.
 But none of the normal issues that could occur during the white glove was noticed.

-First I need to show you what the exact issue was, I was trying to solve.
+First I need to show you the exact issue, I was trying to solve.
 Take a look at this nice Windows Login Screen.

 The only option we had, was logging in with the local admin account that was created during the white glove?
 At first, I had the idea my Azure Ad Login screen went fishing?

 That’s odd because normally you end up with a nice login screen to log in as a user from your company but this time….
 Not!
 So no Azure Ad login possibility on the device for us.